MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-rls.md

 ## Using RLS with workspaces in Power BI

-If you publish your Power BI Desktop report to an workspace within the Power BI service, the roles will be applied to read-only members.
+If you publish your Power BI Desktop report to a workspace within the Power BI service, the roles will be applied to read-only members.
 You will need to indicate that members can only view Power BI content within the workspace settings.

 > [!WARNING]
 > If you have configured the workspace so that members have edit permissions, the RLS roles will not be applied to them.
 Users will be able to see all of the data.